materialsvirtuallab/matgl/README.md

 models are available.

 From v2.0.0, MatGL will default to a PyG backend, and DGL is no longer a required dependency.
 For now, only TensorNet has been re-implemented in PYG.
-To use the DGL-based models, you will need to install the DGL dependencies manually:
+To use the DGL-based models (which includes the new QET), you will need to install the DGL dependencies manually:

 ```bash
 pip install "numpy<2"